-- Your Spouse. - Your or your Spouse's child who is under age 26, including a natural child, stepchild, a legally adopted child, a child placed for adoption or a child for whom you or your Spouse are the legal guardian.
-Grandchildren are also covered under the Plan. - An unmarried child age 26 or over who is or becomes disabled and dependent upon you. - Your unmarried child age 26 but under age 26 who is: - A Full-time Student. - Not regularly employed on a full-time basis. - Primarily dependent on you for support and maintenance.
+- Your Spouse. - Your or your Spouse's child who is under age 26, including a natural child, stepchild, a legally adopted child, a child placed for adoption or a child for whom you or your Spouse are the legal guardian. - An unmarried child age 26 or over who is or becomes disabled and dependent upon you. - Your unmarried child age 26 but under age 26 who is: - A Full-time Student. - Not regularly employed on a full-time basis. - Primarily dependent on you for support and maintenance.